cose-wg/HPKE/draft-ietf-cose-hpke.md

 - Layer 1 (corresponding to a recipient structure) contains parameters needed for HPKE to generate a shared secret used to encrypt the CEK.
 This layer conveys the encrypted CEK in the encCEK structure.
-The protected header MUST contain the algorithm information and the unprotected header MUST contain the HPKE sender information structure and the key id (kid) of the static recipient public key.
+The protected header MUST contain the HPKE algorithm id and the unprotected header MUST contain the encapsulated_key structure and the key id (kid) of the static recipient public key.

 This two-layer structure is used to encrypt content that can also be shared with